 Lorna Sinclair is a visual artist from Scotland, whose practice primarily involves painting, drawing and printmaking.
 Graduating from Duncan of Jordanstone College of Art & Design in 2017 with a BA(Hons) in Fine Art, Lorna currently lives and works in Glasgow.
 Her paintings are inspired by her European, Scottish and Irish travels, as well as scenes from her everyday life.

-Having lived in the Mediterranean area for a year post graduation, as well as recently completing a six-week art residency in Cyprus, Lorna’s colour palette has been heavily influenced by the vibrant hues of her local surroundings.
 Colour is at the forefront of Lorna’s work.
 Every painting is directed by colour, for it is colour that inspires and moves her to paint.
 The Fauvists have greatly impacted Lorna’s artistic style and perception of painting; using uninhibited pure colour, rich textures and applying a spontaneous energy to her work is fundamental to Lorna’s practice.
 Lorna aims to excite and transfer this energy to the viewer through gestural brushstrokes and the thick, physical layering of oil pastels which she predominately uses.
 Creating a rich, tangible texture is important to Lorna, in order to capture and share the vibrancy of her experience with the viewer.
 In particular, a focus on the changing light within remote and local landscapes, botanical gardens or the expansive view from her studio windows, drives her to paint.